swpecht/swpecht.github.io/docs/_drafts/phase-10.md

 ### Hide intentions until N of a kind

-Always draw a card unless picking up a card completes a set of N. The goal is to hide what cards you're going for from opponents as discarded cards come from the player to your left.
+Always draw a card unless picking up a card completes a set of N. The goal is to hide what cards you're going for from opponents as discarded cards come from the player to your right.

 ```rust
 fn hide_until_n(hand: &Vec<Card>, candidate_card: Card, target_n: i32) -> Action {